ptorre/easy-kvm-cluster/README.md

 The below is a bash script that can be used to quickly startup multiple local instances.
 The instance disk file names will be based on the hostname used.
-The Debian _genericcloud_, Ubuntu _kvm_ and Amazon Linux 2 images work well with some minor user-data tweaks.
+The Debian _genericcloud_, Ubuntu _kvm_ and Amazon Linux 2 _kvm_ images work well with only minor user-data tweaks.  _Fedora_ and _Rocky_ have not been as easy to get set up, as those images need for more package updates and take far longer to be ready.
+If you prefer Red Hat based distros, the Amazon images are a good choice.

 ***IMPORTANT*** You should add your own public key to admin user's authorized_keys file intead of mine...